edalfon/wdiquickplots/README.md

 <img src="man/figures/README-dist-1.svg" width="47%" style="display: block; margin: auto;" />

 There you go.
 That’s the spirit of this package.
-One line of code and bang\!, a relatively decent plot that you can put in your slides to convey a quick message.
+One line of code and bang!, a relatively decent plot that you can put in your slides to convey a quick message.

 Using this package goes as follows:

 -   Find the code of the indicator of interest.
 You can use `WDI::WDIsearch` for this, but I actually find it a bit more user-friendly to simply go to the [indicators page (https://data.worldbank.org/indicator)](https://data.worldbank.org/indicator) and get the code from there (it’s in the URL).
 -   You pass the indicator code as the first argument of the different plotting functions in this package.
 -   As second argument, you pass the countries you want to highlight.

 And that’s it.